felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 for you to access that information once you're done, the better.

 That's it, really!
-However, since I am very passionate about this subject, I can't resist sharing some additional tips.
+However, since I am very passionate about this subject, I can't resist sharing some additional ideas.
 Head over to the [Appendix](#appendix) for more precise tricks.

 ## Chapter 7: Conclusion